When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Plastic cups.

-You can use plastic cups you already have in the house or buy specific stacking cup toys.
-At this age, toddlers will enjoy experimenting with the shapes, stacking them up, and knocking them over.
-This improves visual and motor skills and color coordination, and it’s just plain old fun!
+Use plastic cups you already have in the house or buy specific stacking cup toys.
+At this age, toddlers enjoy experimenting with shapes, stacking them up, and knocking them over.
+This plain old fun improves visual skills and motor skills.

 5. Rubber Duck Painting